GeorginaCarlisle/walking-the-wainwrights-p1/README.md

 ### The Structure Plane

-The website will consist of three pages – Home, Wainwright's Fells, Walking Routes.
-Each will have a main section and an aside.
+The website will consist of three main pages – Home, The Wainwright Fells and Walking Routes.
+Each of these will have a main section and an aside.
+There will also be a fourth page - Get in touch, this will only have one section.

 #### Information Architecture